Schedule your same-day X-ray now!

 SMIL offers hysterosalpingography, an x-ray examination of the uterus and fallopian tubes that uses a special form of x-ray called fluoroscopy and a contrast material.
-During a hysterosalpingogram, the uterus and fallopian tubes are filled with a contrast material and the SMIL radiologist is able to use fluoroscopy to view and assess their anatomy and function.
+During a hysterosalpingogram, the uterus and fallopian tubes are filled with a contrast material and the Radiologist is able to use fluoroscopy to view and assess their anatomy and function.

 The exam is used to investigate repeated miscarriages that result from abnormalities in the uterus and to determine the presence and severity of the following abnormalities: